my-name-is-p/struceOS-Pegasus-Theme/README.md

 - Customizable settings.

 If you have any issues, please open a ticket or  let me know on [discord](https://discord.gg/Pa92b2Q2pa)

-# Version 1.2.0 Updates
+# Version 1.2.1 Updates
-1. Added game count to collection title
+1. Added All Games to the collection dropdown menu
-2. Added collection dropdown menu
+2. Set collection dropdown height to size of list rather than parent height

 # Thank yous
 Thank you to both [VGmove (EasyLaunch)](https://github.com/VGmove/EasyLaunch) and [PlayingKarrde (clearOS)](https://github.com/PlayingKarrde/clearOS).
 I used your themes to build this theme.